Hurricane Jeanne: United States

 On September 24, the NHC first issued hurricane warnings for the eastern Florida coast from Florida City to St. Augustine, including Lake Okeechobee.
 Additional hurricane warnings were later added for Florida's west coast from Englewood to the mouth of the Suwannee River on the Florida Panhandle.
-Tropical storm warnings were also issued as far west as Destin, for southern Florida, and as far northeast to central Georgia at the mouth of the Altamaha River.
+Tropical storm warnings were also issued as far west as Destin, for southern Florida, and as far northeast as central Georgia at the mouth of the Altamaha River.
 Due to Jeanne's threat, Florida governor Jeb Bush issued a state of emergency.

-On September 25, officials first issued voluntary evacuations for Palm Beach, Martin, and St. Lucie County counties.
+On September 25, officials first issued voluntary evacuations for Palm Beach, Martin, and St. Lucie counties.
 On the same day, the St. Lucie Nuclear Power Plant started to shut down.
 On September 26, officials in six east Florida counties issued evacuation orders for residents in barrier islands, low-lying areas, and mobile homes.
-Ultimately, about 2 million people were under mandatory evacuation orders across 28 counties.
+Ultimately, about two million people were under evacuation orders across 28 counties.
 Roughly 61,000 people utilized one of 298 shelters.
-The roadways most used during the evuacuation were the Florida Turnpike and Interstate 75.
-Preparations were complicated by the damage from Hurricane Frances, which made landfall in the state three weeks earlier.
-At least 21 county school districts closed classes.
-Schools in St. Lucie County remained closed since Hurricane Frances.
+The roadways most used during the evacuation were the Florida Turnpike and Interstate 75.
+Airports and ports were closed throughout the state, and Amtrak service was disrupted.
+Preparations were complicated by the damage from Hurricane Frances three weeks earlier.
+At least 21 county school districts closed classes, with schools in St. Lucie County having been closed since Hurricane Frances.
 Florida Power and Light brought more than 2,500 electric workers from around the country to help with anticipated power outages.
-A National Football League game between the Pittsburgh Steelers and Miami Dolphins was delayed by 7 hours and 30 minutes because of the storm.
+A National Football League game between the Pittsburgh Steelers and Miami Dolphins was delayed by seven and a half hours because of the storm.

-While Jeanne moved through the southeastern United States on September 27, the Storm Prediction Center issued a moderate risk of severe weather and tornadoes from Georgia to North Carolina.
+While Jeanne moved through the southeastern United States on September 27, it encountered cooler air in a region with high-level wind shear, producing conditions favorable for tornadoes.
+The Storm Prediction Center (SPC) issued a moderate risk of severe weather and tornadoes from Georgia to North Carolina, and later issued a tornado watch for areas around Delaware Bay through southern New Jersey.
+Various NWS offices issued flood watches and warnings across the southeastern United States, extending into the Mid-Atlantic and northeastward through Massachusetts.
+The hurricane caused school closures as far northeast as Philadelphia, and airport delays through the New York metropolitan area.